De Rham comparison and Poincar\'e duality for rigid varieties: Introduction

 \subsection{Outline of this paper}

 Let us briefly describe the organization of this paper, and highlight the main topics in each section.

 In Section \ref{sec-bd}, we work with a rigid analytic variety $U$ that is the open complement in a smooth rigid analytic variety $X$ of a normal crossings divisor $D$ whose intersections of irreducible components define a stratification of $X$ with smooth \Pth{closed} strata, and use such a stratification to study the \'etale cohomology of $U$ with partial compact support.
 More specifically, in Section \ref{sec-log-str-bd}, we equip the smooth strata as above with several different log structures.
-In Section \ref{sec-loc-syst-bd}, we study the torsion Kummer \'etale local systems on such strata which are pullbacks of torsion Kummer \'etale local systems on $X$, and prove a form of primitive comparison theorem for $\bF_p$-local systems of this kind \Ref{see Proposition \ref{prop-L-J-dir-im-et} and Theorem \ref{thm-prim-comp-bd}}.
-In Section \ref{sec-ket-coh-cpt}, we define the Kummer \'etale cohomology of torsion local systems over $U$ with partial compact support along some subdivisor $D^\Sc$ of $D$, and prove \Pth{using results in Section \ref{sec-loc-syst-bd}} a primitive comparison theorem for such cohomology \Ref{see Theorem \ref{thm-L-!-prim-comp}}.
-In Section \ref{sec-proket-coh-cpt}, we define the pro-Kummer \'etale cohomology of $\widehat{\bZ}_p$-local systems over $U$ with partial compact support along $D^\Sc$, and relate it to the Kummer \'etale cohomology.
-In Section \ref{sec-period-bd}, we introduce some variants supported on the boundary strata \Pth{with log structures pulled back from $X$} of the period sheaves in \cite[\aSec \logRHsecOBdl]{Diao/Lan/Liu/Zhu:lrhrv}, and provide some variants of the Poincar\'e lemma for them.
+In Section \ref{sec-loc-syst-bd}, we study the pullbacks to such strata of torsion Kummer \'etale local systems on $X$, and prove the primitive comparison theorem for the Kummer \'etale cohomology of $\bF_p$-local systems of this kind \Pth{see Proposition \ref{prop-L-J-dir-im-et} and Theorem \ref{thm-prim-comp-bd}}.
+In Section \ref{sec-ket-coh-cpt}, we define the Kummer \'etale cohomology of torsion local systems on $U$ with partial compact support along some subdivisor $D^\Sc$ of $D$, and prove \Pth{using results in Section \ref{sec-loc-syst-bd}} the primitive comparison theorem for such cohomology \Pth{see Theorem \ref{thm-L-!-prim-comp}}.
+In Section \ref{sec-proket-coh-cpt}, we define the pro-Kummer \'etale cohomology of $\widehat{\bZ}_p$-local systems on $U$ with partial compact support along $D^\Sc$, and relate it to the Kummer \'etale cohomology.
+In Section \ref{sec-period-bd}, we introduce some variants supported on the boundary strata \Pth{with log structures pulled back from $X$} of the period sheaves in \cite[\aSec \logRHsecOBdl]{Diao/Lan/Liu/Zhu:lrhrv}, and establish some variants of the Poincar\'e lemma for them.